pkgcore/pkgcore/dev-notes/plugins.rst

-Assuming the cache is working correctly (it was generated after installing a plugin as root) pkgcore will import all plugin modules containing plugins for a requested key.
-No more, no less.
-The priority and disabled values are not cached (intentionally, since they may change without a cache invalidation), so it has to check all plugins for the key even if only one of them is requested (``get_plugin``, and the same will usually be true for ``get_plugins``).
+Assuming the cache is working correctly (it was generated after installing a plugin as root) pkgcore will import all plugin modules containing plugins for a requested key in priority order until it hits one that is not disabled.
+The "disabled" value is not cached (a plugin that is unconditionally disabled makes no sense), but the priority value is.
+You can fake a dynamic priority by having two instances of your plugin registered and only one of them enabled at the same time.

-This means it makes sense to have only one kind of plugin per plugin module (unless the required imports overlap).
+This means it makes sense to have only one kind of plugin per plugin module (unless the required imports overlap): this avoids pulling in imports for other kinds of plugin when one kind of plugin is requested.

-The disabled and priority values are not cached by the plugin system after the plugin module is imported.
-This means they should be simple attributes (either completely constant or set at import time) or properties that do their own caching.
+The disabled value is not cached by the plugin system after the plugin module is imported.
+This means it should be a simple attribute (either completely constant or set at import time) or property that does its own caching.

 Adding a plugin package
 =======================